abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 Kafka servers are started on all the three instances and keep the terminal open.
 Now open a new terminal on the same machine and configure the client through Ansible.

-After successfully setting up a 3 node Kafka cluster, we can verify it works by creating a topic and storing the events.
+After successfully setting up a 3 node Kafka cluster, we can verify it by creating a topic and storing the events.
 Follow the steps below to create a topic, write some events into the topic, and then read the events.

 ## Configure client through Ansible